yahoo/burst/burst-application/README.md

 ## Shading

-Burst publishes `burst-services` a shaded JAR that can be directly executed.
+Burst publishes `burst-application` a shaded JAR that can be directly executed.